 # The Agentic Canvas: How to Turn Meetings Into Work

 In one week this May, the whiteboard stopped being a passive surface.
 On May 20, 2026, Figma shipped an AI agent that lives directly inside its collaborative canvas.
-The day before, Miro used its Canvas '26 keynote to unveil board-generating AI that drafts entire workflows from a prompt.
+The same month, Miro used its Canvas '26 keynote to unveil board-generating AI that drafts entire workflows from a prompt.
 The shared canvas your team brainstorms on is becoming an agentic canvas—a workspace where AI doesn't just take notes, it plans, drafts, and acts alongside you.

 That sounds great until your team uses it badly.
 Most "AI on a whiteboard" demos produce beautiful sticky-note clusters that nobody touches again.
 The brainstorm-to-execution gap doesn't close; it just gets a nicer background.